ZivMalka/HowToWinAnOscar/Analysis.md

 # Analysis

-I tried to predict which movies will win the Oscar for best picture category this year, and whether there is a connection between winning an Oscar and certain features.
-I tried to analyze the data, and see the most influential features of a movie on winning an Oscar.
+To predict which films will receive an Oscar for Best Picture Category this year, I analyzed the data to see if there is any correlation between certain features and Oscar winning.
+And if so, which features have the biggest impact on winning an Oscar?

 thanks to the project  [and-the-award-goes-to](https://github.com/scruwys/and-the-award-goes-to), from which the data was taken